Lan-lab/Chrom-Lasso/README.md

 This folder contains the analysis pipeline for Mouse and Human, you can directly use "sotrChr" files in "Test_Data" folder to test the pipeline, you can also use your own "fastq" files from Hi-C experiments to test the tutorial step by step from the preprocessing to running Chrom-Lasso.

-The compile of Chrom-Lasso needs: gcc (4.9.2), boost_1.51, the higher version of gcc or boost may cause unsuccessful compile.
+The compile of Chrom-Lasso recommends: gcc (4.9.2), boost_1.51.
 And it also needs R (>=3.0) to run polynomial regression and lasso regression.
 Users can use "makefile" in Code folder for compile.